The Hackett Group (NASDAQ:HCKT) Issues Q2 2022 Earnings Guidance

-The Hackett Group (NASDAQ:HCKT – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
+The Hackett Group (NASDAQ:HCKT – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $0.33-$0.35 for the period, compared to the consensus EPS estimate of $0.35.
 The company issued revenue guidance of $71.00 million-$73.00 million, compared to the consensus revenue estimate of $75.50 million.

-The Hackett Group (NASDAQ:HCKT – Get Rating) last announced its quarterly earnings data on Tuesday, May 10th.
-The business services provider reported $0.32 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.26 by $0.06.
-The Hackett Group had a return on equity of 25.72% and a net margin of 15.70%.
-The firm had revenue of $75.11 million for the quarter, compared to analysts’ expectations of $71.00 million.
-As a group, equities research analysts anticipate that The Hackett Group will post 1.19 earnings per share for the current fiscal year.
+Several research firms have recently issued reports on HCKT.
+Barrington Research began coverage on shares of The Hackett Group in a research report on Wednesday, May 11th.
+They issued a buy rating and a $26.00 price target on the stock.
+Zacks Investment Research raised shares of The Hackett Group from a hold rating to a buy rating and set a $22.00 target price on the stock in a report on Thursday, May 19th.
+Finally, StockNews.com began coverage on shares of The Hackett Group in a report on Thursday, March 31st.
+They set a strong-buy rating on the stock.
+Four analysts have rated the stock with a buy rating and one has given a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has a consensus rating of Buy and an average target price of $24.75.

-A number of equities research analysts have issued reports on HCKT shares.
-Zacks Investment Research upgraded The Hackett Group from a hold rating to a buy rating and set a $22.00 target price on the stock in a research note on Thursday, May 19th.
-StockNews.com started coverage on The Hackett Group in a research note on Thursday, March 31st.
-They issued a strong-buy rating on the stock.
-Finally, Barrington Research started coverage on The Hackett Group in a research note on Wednesday, May 11th.
-They issued a buy rating and a $26.00 target price on the stock.
-Four equities research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat.com, The Hackett Group has a consensus rating of Buy and a consensus price target of $24.75.
+The business also recently declared a quarterly dividend, which will be paid on Friday, July 8th.
+Shareholders of record on Friday, June 24th will be paid a $0.11 dividend.
+The ex-dividend date of this dividend is Thursday, June 23rd.
+This represents a $0.44 dividend on an annualized basis and a yield of 2.12%.
+The Hackett Group’s dividend payout ratio is presently 31.43%.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-BlackRock Inc. increased its holdings in shares of The Hackett Group by 0.7% during the first quarter.
-BlackRock Inc. now owns 1,941,457 shares of the business services provider’s stock valued at $44,770,000 after purchasing an additional 14,206 shares during the period.
-Vanguard Group Inc. increased its holdings in shares of The Hackett Group by 1.7% during the first quarter.
-Vanguard Group Inc. now owns 1,611,135 shares of the business services provider’s stock valued at $37,153,000 after purchasing an additional 26,506 shares during the period.
-Earnest Partners LLC increased its holdings in shares of The Hackett Group by 7.2% during the first quarter.
-Earnest Partners LLC now owns 480,161 shares of the business services provider’s stock valued at $11,073,000 after purchasing an additional 32,213 shares during the period.
-Geode Capital Management LLC increased its holdings in shares of The Hackett Group by 0.9% during the fourth quarter.
-Geode Capital Management LLC now owns 447,491 shares of the business services provider’s stock valued at $9,186,000 after purchasing an additional 4,066 shares during the period.
-Finally, Bank of New York Mellon Corp increased its holdings in shares of The Hackett Group by 2.2% during the third quarter.
-Bank of New York Mellon Corp now owns 373,377 shares of the business services provider’s stock valued at $7,325,000 after purchasing an additional 7,978 shares during the period.
-74.11% of the stock is currently owned by institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in HCKT.
+Charles Schwab Investment Management Inc. grew its stake in The Hackett Group by 149.6% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 162,902 shares of the business services provider’s stock worth $3,757,000 after buying an additional 97,633 shares in the last quarter.
+Prudential Financial Inc. grew its stake in The Hackett Group by 26.3% in the 1st quarter.
+Prudential Financial Inc. now owns 288,375 shares of the business services provider’s stock worth $6,650,000 after buying an additional 60,000 shares in the last quarter.
+Bank of America Corp DE boosted its stake in shares of The Hackett Group by 6.5% in the 1st quarter.
+Bank of America Corp DE now owns 775,612 shares of the business services provider’s stock valued at $17,886,000 after purchasing an additional 47,632 shares in the last quarter.
+Sei Investments Co. boosted its stake in shares of The Hackett Group by 55.6% in the 1st quarter.
+Sei Investments Co. now owns 130,322 shares of the business services provider’s stock valued at $2,979,000 after purchasing an additional 46,579 shares in the last quarter.
+Finally, Earnest Partners LLC boosted its stake in shares of The Hackett Group by 7.2% in the 1st quarter.
+Earnest Partners LLC now owns 480,161 shares of the business services provider’s stock valued at $11,073,000 after purchasing an additional 32,213 shares in the last quarter.
+74.11% of the stock is owned by institutional investors and hedge funds.

 About The Hackett Group (Get Rating)